bitrise-io/devcenter/_articles/en/testing/running-detox-tests-on-bitrise.md

     weight: 18

 ---
-Detox is a gray box end-to-end tests and automation library for mobile apps.
-Currently, it is only supported for iOS apps built with React Native.
-If you have a React Native app for iOS on Bitrise, you can run Detox tests.
+Detox is a gray box end-to-end tests and automation library for mobile apps built with React Native.
+It supports both iOS and Android apps.
+If you have a React Native app on Bitrise, you can run Detox tests.

 To see an example configuration, check out [our sample app](https://github.com/bitrise-samples/sample-project-react-native)!